centreon/centreon-documentation/pp/integrations/plugin-packs/dev-resources/develop-with-centreon-plugins.md

 Execute this command to see how it evolved since the last execution.
 We modify the command with some additional parameters:

-- `--warning-health='%\{health\} eq "care"'` to avoid getting a WARNING, put any value that will not match yellow.
+- `--warning-health='%{health} eq "care"'` to avoid getting a WARNING, put any value that will not match yellow.
 Providing it as a parameter will automatically override the hardcoded default code value
 - `--verbose` will display the long output and the details for each `type => 1` counters